gao-hongnan/omniverse/omniverse/software_engineering/devops/continuous-integration/testing.md

 connections.
 The user is a mock because it is not a real user, but a simulated user for the purpose of testing.

+### Techniques for Integration Testing

+#### Big Bang Testing

+Big Bang Testing is a straightforward but high-risk approach to integration testing where all the components or modules of a software application are integrated simultaneously, and then tested as a whole.
+This method waits until all parts of the system are developed and then combines them to perform the integration test.
+The primary advantage of this approach is its simplicity, as it does not require complex planning or integration stages.
+However, it has significant drawbacks:

+-   Identifying the root cause of a failure can be challenging because all components are integrated at once, making it difficult to isolate issues.
+-   It can lead to delays in testing until all components are ready.
+-   There's a higher risk of encountering multiple bugs or integration issues simultaneously, which can be overwhelming to debug and fix.

+For example, if you want to test whether your `Trainer` class works correctly to train a large language model, you might need to integrate the `Trainer` class with the `LanguageModel` class, the `DatasetLoader` class, and the `Optimizer` class.
+So here you would integrate all these classes at once and test the `Trainer` class as a whole.

+#### Incremental Testing

+Incremental Testing is a more systematic and less risky approach compared to Big Bang Testing.
+It involves integrating and testing components or modules one at a time or in small groups.
+This method allows for early detection of defects related to interfaces and interactions between integrated components.
+Incremental Testing can be further divided into two main types: Top-Down Testing and Bottom-Up Testing.

+##### Top-Down Testing

+Top-Down Testing involves integrating and testing from the top levels of the software's control flow downwards.
+It starts with the highest-level modules and progressively integrates and tests lower-level modules using stubs (simplified implementations or placeholders) for modules that are not yet developed or integrated.
+This approach allows for early validation of high-level functionality and the overall system's architecture.
+However, it might delay testing of lower-level components and their interactions.

+Advantages include:

+-   Early testing of major functionalities and user interfaces.
+-   Facilitates early discovery of major defects.

+Disadvantages include:

+-   Lower-level modules are tested late in the cycle, which may delay the discovery of some bugs.
+-   Requires the creation and maintenance of stubs, which can be resource-intensive.

+##### Bottom-Up Testing

+Bottom-Up Testing, in contrast, starts with the lowest level modules and progressively moves up to higher-level modules, using drivers (temporary code that calls a module and provides it with the necessary input for testing) until the entire system is integrated and tested.
+This method is beneficial for testing the fundamental components of a system early in the development cycle.

+Advantages include:

+-   Early testing of the fundamental operations provided by lower-level modules.
+-   No need for stubs since testing begins with actual lower-level units.

+Disadvantages include:

+-   Higher-level functionalities and user interfaces are tested later in the development cycle.
+-   Requires the development and maintenance of drivers, which can also be resource-intensive.

+Both incremental approaches—Top-Down and Bottom-Up—offer more control and easier isolation of defects compared to Big Bang Testing.
+They also allow for parallel development and testing activities, potentially leading to more efficient use of project time and resources.

+### Integration Test vs Acceptance Test

+As we understand the importance of integration testing, which focuses on testing the interactions between components, it is essential to distinguish integration testing from acceptance testing.
+While both are critical for ensuring the quality of a software system, they serve different purposes and operate at different levels of the testing pyramid.

+-   **Integration Testing**: Focuses on verifying the interactions between components to identify any issues in the way they integrate and operate together.
+It ensures that different parts of the system work together as intended from a technical perspective.
+-   **Acceptance Testing**: Focuses on confirming a group of components work together as intended from a business scenario.
+It is performed by end-users or clients to validate the end-to-end business flow.

 ### Further Readings

 -   [Integration Testing - Microsoft](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/integration-testing/)

+## System Testing

+### Intuition

+System testing can be likened to the inspection of a completed building before it's opened for occupancy.
+After ensuring that all individual components (bricks, electrical systems, plumbing) are working correctly and are properly integrated, system testing examines the building as a whole to ensure it meets all the specified requirements.
+This involves checking not only the internal workings but also how the building interacts with external systems (such as electrical grids, water supply systems) and complies with all applicable codes and regulations.
+In software terms, system testing checks the complete and fully integrated software product to ensure it aligns with the specified requirements.
+It's about verifying that the entire system functions correctly in its intended environment and meets all user expectations.

+## End-to-End Testing

+### Intuition

+End-to-end testing takes the building analogy a step further, comparing it to not only inspecting the building as a whole but also observing how it serves its occupants during actual use.
+Imagine a scenario where we follow residents as they move in, live in, and use the building's various facilities.
+This would include checking if the elevator efficiently transports people between floors, if the heating system provides adequate warmth during winter, and if the security systems ensure the residents' safety.
+In the context of software, E2E testing involves testing the application's workflow from beginning to end.
+This aims to replicate real user scenarios to ensure the system behaves as intended in real-world use.
+It's the ultimate test to see if the software can handle what users will throw at it, including interacting with other systems, databases, and networks, to fulfill end-user requirements comprehensively.

+Thus, while integration testing focuses on the connections and interactions between components, system testing evaluates the complete, integrated system against specified requirements, and end-to-end testing examines the system's functionality in real-world scenarios, from the user's perspective.

 ## Unit vs Integration vs System vs E2E Testing